Maceration Part 2: Trench Foot Treatment

 And he's right.
 Increasing hydration levels leads to enhanced penetration of compunds through the skin.
 This mechanism is exploited by many topical medications.
 So depending on your sensitivities, the frequency and volume of solution you apply to the skin, there is the potential for an adverse reaction.
 By the way, did you know industrial methylated spirits contains poisonous additives to make it taste bad so people don't drink it?

 In podiatry, we recommend both types of topical solutions (astringent and evaporative) for people who experience ongoing macerated skin between the toes.
-Yet surprisingly, neither are in popular use in the treatment of maceration in the athletic arena.
-I'd like to hear from anyone who has tried them - leave a comment, or contact me by email.
+Yet surprisingly, neither are in popular use in the treatment of maceration or trench foot in the athletic arena.
+I'd love to hear from anyone who has tried them - leave a comment, or contact me by email.

 Powders soak up moisture.
 The problem is, it doesn’t take much moisture, only 13-17% for the two to combine and form a paste (Comaish and Bottoms, 1971).
 A paste will neither keep things dry nor soak up any more moisture.
 In fact, it becomes abrasive and damaging to the skin.
 So powders are often not the best idea.
 Elaborating on this, one of my colleagues explains further: